boldingd/EclipsePhaseContent/Kainouda2035.md

 The habitat has a permanent population of about eight and a half thousand; it can host up to roughly four thousand temporary residents, consisting of students, visiting scholars, and vacationers.

-The asteroid has two major industries: Kainouda Area Independant University, together with a handful of satelite labs; and a system of resourts covering half of the "equatorial strip" of the hab.
+The asteroid has two major industries: Kainouda Area Independent University, together with a handful of satellite labs; and a system of resorts covering half of the "equatorial strip" of the hab.
-KAIU is well-reguarded (maintaining a solid R-rep), and boasts particularly strong industrial engineering and economics programs.
+KAIU is well-regarded (maintaining a solid R-rep), and boasts particularly strong industrial engineering and economics programs.
 It is notable for being connected to both the Kainouda Area Research Corporation (which focuses on industrial engineering) and the Carbon Institute (an economics think-tank).
 The hab also hosts a number of resorts, including the Carbon Cove, a community sprawling over 230m of the equator, modelled (loosely) on the Greek mediterranean.